The Best Horror Movies Of 2015 That Are A Must-Watch For Genre Fans

 Creep

 When a man accepts a videographer job from an online add, the person who hires him ends up stalking him.
 Currently streaming on Netflix, this film will have you thinking twice before accepting a gig from Craig’s List.
-The found-footage subgenre of horror movies is oversaturated and usually the films disappoint—this one doesn’t!
+The found-footage subgenre of horror movies is over-saturated and usually the films disappoint, but this one doesn’t!

 The Visit